MikeRatcliffe/Recipes/Keto Asian Cabbage Stir-fry.md

 3. Add spices and vinegar.
 Stir and fry for a couple of minutes more.
 Put the cabbage in a bowl.
 4. Melt the rest of the butter in the same frying pan.
 Add garlic, chili flakes and ginger.
 Sauté for a few minutes.
 5. Add ground meat and brown until the meat is thoroughly cooked and most of the juices have evaporated.
 Lower the heat a little.
-6. Add scallions and cabbage to the meat.
+6. Add spring onions and cabbage to the meat.
 Stir until everything is hot.
 Salt and pepper to taste.
 Drizzle with sesame oil before serving.

 Serve with Mayo